bywatersolutions/koha-plugin-patron-last-activity/README.md

 # Installing

+This plugin requires the perl library Text::CSV::Slurp.
+The plugin will not show as installed until this library has been installed on your server.

 Koha's Plugin System allows for you to add additional tools and reports to Koha that are specific to your library.
 Plugins are installed by uploading KPZ ( Koha Plugin Zip ) packages.
 A KPZ file is just a zip file containing the perl files, template files, and any other files necessary to make the plugin work.

 The plugin system needs to be turned on by a system administrator.